TonyMurchison/blender_lenticular/README.md

 To install, download the .ZIP and activate it in Blender: Edit -> Preferences -> Get Extensions -> Install From Disk.
 Once installed, activate the add-on from Edit -> Preferences -> Add-ons -> Lenticular
+Note: If installation gives an error, run Blender with administrator privileges.

 Upon installation, an n-menu sidebard called 'Lenticular' is added.
 The workflow from here is as follows:
  - Press 'Load images' to select two images of identical resolution.